Kompetenzbereich Volkswirtschaftslehre, Volkswirtschaftslehre IV

 Introduction to scientific work at IUW for BSc (273026)

-Termine: Lehrpersonen: Blockveranstaltung Grote, Nguyen Inhalt: This block course consists of two to three sessions.
-It is highly recommended to students who aim to write their Bachelor thesis at the Institute of Environmental Economic and World Trade (IUW).
-In the first part, the students learn about potential topics and meet their tutors.
-In addition, students learn about
+Termine: Lehrpersonen: Blockveranstaltung Grote, Tr.
+Nguyen Inhalt: This block course is highly recommended to students who aim to write their Bachelor thesis at the Institute of Environmental Economic and World Trade (IUW).
+No credit points are awarded for this course.

 - the formal process from registration to submission of the final thesis.